ferdianrra/ferdianrra/README.md

 ### Hi there 👋

-Ferdiansyah Annora is a third-year student at Gunadarma University, focusing on front-end development and Android app development.
-Proficient in HTML, CSS, and JavaScript, with a skill set extending to C++ for competitive programming.
-Actively contributing to Android projects, the priority is placed on ensuring the development of seamless user experiences.
+Ferdiansyah Annora, a third-year student at Universitas Gunadarma, has a strong focus on Android Development using Kotlin.
+His primary interest lies in creating user-friendly interfaces for mobile applications.
+He has actively contributed to several Android projects, prioritizing the creation of smooth and engaging user experiences.

 <p align="left">
 <a href="https://github.com/ferdianrra">